 – 2 cups of milk (whole or any type)

-– 3 Tbsp of tea (try using an Indian tea Wagh Bakhri, Brooke Bond, Tea India, etc.)
+– 2 Tbsp of loose-leaf tea (try using an Indian tea Wagh Bakhri, Brooke Bond, Tea India, etc.)

 – 1 stick of cinnamon